Amityaron/customer-churn-classifi-cation/README.md

 3.**plan_changes_total_changes**: How many changes did he customer make in 2023

+4.**date_minus_issuing_date**

 ### Exploratory data analysis of the data frame

-I start with the correlation Matrix of the numerical features as we can see there is linear connetion between the numerical features.
+I start with the correlation matrix of the numerical features, and as we can see, there is no linear connection between the numerical features.

 #### corrlation Matrix